 Ordering UCR Regalia

-The UCR Grad Fair ended on May 3, 2021.
+The UCR Grad Fair will be announced by the Commencement Office: WEBSITE .
 To order UCR regalia, sashes, and other UCR memorabilia please visit this link.
 Each color, worn on tassels, hoods, velvet and satin trimmings, represents a specific educational discipline.
 For Education our tassel is light blue.
 You may learn more about other colleges graduation colors and UCR traditions, here: https://commencement.ucr.edu/#tradition_symbols.

 Honors and Awards